-No, often times new succulent plants will propegate from a fallen limb or stem.
+No, oftentimes new succulent plants will propagate from a fallen limb or stem.
 Under the right conditions, the fallen stem grows roots and a new plant forms.
 You can imitate this easily at home and is actually pretty simple.

 Where can I buy succulent seeds?

 You can buy succulent seeds from a variety of online retailers.
 Amazon has a lot of seed retailers (be sure you read reviews before purchasing).
 Nature’s Blossom has a kit with everything you need to get started (check them out on Amazon.com HERE).

 If an all-inclusive kit is not what you are looking for, you will need some materials to get started.